 Webinar: Build Back Better: Public Transport and COVID-19 Recovery

-As governments consider longer-term economic recovery and rebuilding, key transport experts discuss opportunities for investment into public transport as economic stimulus towards a broader agenda of environmental, social and health benefits.
+As governments consider long-term economic recovery, investment in public transport can contribute to a broad range of environmental, social and health benefits.

 About the Webinar

-Public transport is experiencing enormous and immediate challenges during the COVID-19 pandemic, as ridership plunges.
-But public transport is also serving a crucial role in connecting health care workers and other essential workers to their jobs.
+Public transport is experiencing enormous and immediate challenges during the COVID-19 pandemic as ridership plunges.
+But it also serves a crucial role in connecting health care workers and other essential workers to their jobs.
 The crisis has revealed, whether you are a rider or not, just how much society relies on public transport.